pashmaklang/pashmak/doc/7_Try_and_Endtry.md

 # Try and Endtry statement

-we may get some errors in some places in program. for example:
+we may recive some errors in our program. for example:

 ```bash
 out $this_var_not_found;